steinwurf/kodo-ns3-examples/docs/before_you_start.rst

 Kodo C++ bindings
 ^^^^^^^^^^^^^^^^^

-To ease the development process, we use a C++ `bindings <https://github.com/steinwurf/kodo-cpp>`_ that are high level wrappers.
+To ease the development process, we use C++
+`bindings <https://github.com/steinwurf/kodo-cpp>`_ that are high level wrappers.
 Besides making the process easier, they provide encapsulation and abstraction from the library.
 If you want to get more details, please refer to the previous link.
 There you will find documentation and examples regading on how to use the bindings.

 ns-3
 ^^^^